 \end{prop} \begin{proof} Let $(F,d_F)$ be any convergent forest.
 Up to relabelling, we can identify its vertices set $V(F)$ with $[N]$ for some $N\in\N$: $V(F)=\{1,\cdots,N\}$.
 First let us observe that, for any $\vec n=(n_1,\cdots,n_N)\in\N^N$ and $i\in V(F)$ we have

 by definition of $l_i(F)$, and where $\succeq$ is the partial order of the set vertices $V(F)$ of $(F,d_F)$.
 Then Equation \eqref{eq:TZV} applied to the convergent rooted forest $(F,d_F)$ gives

 as claimed in the Proposition.
-The convergence of $\zeta(\overline{\Phi}(F),\vec s_F)$ then follows from the first point of Proposition \ref{prop:crucial}. \end{proof} \begin{rk} This implies in particular that shuffle AZVs are Shinanti zetas.
+The convergence of $\zeta(\overline{\Phi}(F),\vec s_F)$ then follows from the first point of Proposition \ref{prop:crucial}. \end{proof} \begin{rk} This implies in particular that shuffle AZVs are Shintani zetas.
 As such, if we take the decorations of $F$ to be complex parameters, the function $\vec s\mapsto\zeta^t(F)$ admits a meromorphic continuation to $\C^{|V(F)|}$ \cite{Ma03,Lo21}.
-The questions of analytic continuation of tree zeta values and their renormalisation lie well beyond the scope of this article, nontheless Proposition \ref{prop:forest_cones} answer, at least partially, to these questions. \end{rk} Proposition \ref{prop:forest_cones} allows to effortlessly show the following important result. \begin{thm} For any convergent decorated tree-like cone $(C,\vec s)=\overline{\Phi}(F,d_F)$, the associated conical zeta values $\zeta(C,\vec s)$ is a rational combination of MZVs with values
+The questions of analytic continuation of tree zeta values and their renormalisation lie well beyond the scope of this article, nonetheless Proposition \ref{prop:forest_cones} answers these questions, at least partially. \end{rk} Proposition \ref{prop:forest_cones} allows to effortlessly show the following important result. \begin{thm} For any convergent decorated tree-like cone $(C,\vec s)=\overline{\Phi}(F,d_F)$, the associated conical zeta values $\zeta(C,\vec s)$ is a linear combinations of MZVs with rational coefficients given by

 \end{thm} \begin{proof} For any convergent decorated cone $(C,\vec s)=\overline{\Phi}(F,d_F)$ the result follows from Proposition \ref{prop:forest_cones} and Theorem \ref{thm:tree_zeta_MZVs} applied to $\zeta^t(F,d_F)$. \end{proof} Theorems \ref{thm:tree_zeta_MZVs} and \ref{thm:tree_CZVs_MZVs}, together with Proposition \ref{prop:forest_cones} and the results of \cite{Cl20} can be summarised as the commutativity of Figure \ref{fig:MZV_AZV} (where the CZVs, AZVs and MZVs maps are all written $\zeta$). \\ Theorem \ref{thm:tree_CZVs_MZVs} answer one of the important question about CZVs for the convergent tree-like cones.
 Therefore it is useful to be able to characterise which cones are (convergent) tree-like.
-We now turn our attention to this question. \begin{rk} In \cite[Lemma 1]{Ze16}, another sufficient condition was given for a unimodular CVZs to be a sum of MZvs with rational coefficients.
-This condition, called C1 in \cite{Ze17}, the rows of the representing matrix $A_C$ can be permutted such that the 1s of $A_C$ are consecutive in each columns.
+The next Subsection is dedicated to this question. \begin{rk} In \cite[Lemma 1]{Ze16}, another sufficient condition was given for a unimodular CVZs to be a linear combinations of MZVs with rational coefficients.
+This condition, called C1 in \cite{Ze17}, the rows of the representing matrix $A_C$ can be permuted such that the 1s of $A_C$ are consecutive in each column.
 It is easy to see with counter-example that this condition has no link with being tree-like.